senorbeast/dsa-py/docs/concepts.md

 ---

-#### TC, SC

-- Omega:  "Ω(n)" denotes best-case time complexity, a lower bound on operations in optimal scenarios.
-- Theta: "Θ(n)" signifies average-case time complexity, where operations grow linearly on average for all inputs.
-- Oh: O(n)" represents worst-case time complexity, indicating an upper bound on operations as input size grows.

 #### Greedy

 A greedy algorithm is an intuitive problem-solving approach that makes the best possible decision at each step, hoping for a globally optimal solution.